Dementia

 Causes of Dementia

 Dementia itself is not a disease.
 Different brain diseases cause dementia.
-Some of the conditions that can cause dementia include
+Some of the conditions that can cause dementia are

 • Alzheimer's disease;